evecodes/evecodes.github.io/README.md

 Update 04 - Homepage base made.
 Footer adjustments made.

 Update 05 - Added more CSS to the homepage.
 Added CSS groupings in notes.

+Update 06 - Laid HTML groundwork for the rest of the pages, minor new CSS and changes.